enygma/gauth/README.md

 Then, when they log in you have them enter in the latest code listed for your application for thier account.

-**NOTE:** This tool offers a "window of opportunity" for the codes of 2 mintutes forward and backward of the current timestamp, just in case things are a bit off.
+**NOTE:** This tool offers a "window of opportunity" for the codes of 2 seconds forward and backward of the current timestamp, just in case things are a bit off.
 You can change this with the `setRange` method: